nyaascii/commit-rs/README.md

-### ⚠️ This is a modified version of Alic Szecsei's commit-rs.
-Some minor changes, like check for staged files or removed emojis (I find them a bit distracting in terminal) :)
+### ⚠️ Modified version of Alic Szecsei's commit-rs.
+Some minor changes, like a check for staged files or no emoji (I find them a bit distracting) ^u^
 #  commit-rs ![Rust](https://github.com/nyaascii/commit-rs/workflows/Rust/badge.svg)

 > A rust script to enable automated git commits according to conventional commits